 - Periodically, you need to change out the litter in the litter box.
 For standard (non-clumping) litter, this should be done at least once a week.
 For clumping litter, this can be done less often (usually once every three to four weeks).

-- Open up your trash bag.
+- To change out the litter, open up a trash bag.
 If you use a cat box liner, simply lift the liner by the corners and carefully place the liner with the litter in the trash bag.
-Otherwise, if you do not have a liner, slide the mouth of the trash bag under and over the kitty litter box (i.e. as if you were going to place the whole box inside the bag).
+Otherwise, if you do not have a liner, slide the mouth of the trash bag around the kitty litter box (i.e. as if you were going to place the whole box inside the bag).
 Making sure to hold the trash bag open, tilt the litter box so that all loose litter falls inside the trash bag, being careful not to breathe in the litter dust.

-- With box still inside the trash bag, use the scoop to gently scrape all remaining litter in to the trash bag, again being careful not to breathe in the dust this may create.
+- With the box still inside the trash bag, use the scoop to gently scrape all remaining litter into the trash bag, again being careful not to breathe in the dust this may create.

 - Wash the litter box inside and out, using a sudsy mixture of warm water and dish soap.
 This can be done in the sink (preferably a laundry sink) or outside using a bucket.
 If your litter box has a cover or lid (a large dome that has a tunnel-like entrance for your cat to come in and out) make sure you wash this thoroughly as well.